DB

 Best ForIn-house teams wanting daily KPI visibility without IT support

-What Databox Actually Does (and Why It Grew So Fast)
+What Databox Actually Does (and Why the Category Is Messier Than It Looks)

 Databox was founded in 2012 by Andrej Zitnik, Davorin Gabrovec, and Vlada Petrovic — originally out of Ljubljana, Slovenia — with backing from Techstars and later Founder Collective.
-Peter Caputa IV, a former VP of Sales at HubSpot who'd built their partner program to over $100M in revenue, came on as CEO and drove the growth engine from a handful of customers to 20,000+.
-That HubSpot DNA shows up everywhere: Databox is unusually good at onboarding, educating users through its blog and benchmark reports, and turning free users into paying customers.
-Or at least it was, before they killed the free plan.
+Peter Caputa IV, who'd built HubSpot's partner program to over $100M in revenue as VP of Sales, came on as CEO and drove growth from a handful of customers to 20,000+.
+That HubSpot DNA runs through everything: the unusually good onboarding, the content flywheel, the free-to-paid conversion machine.
+Or it used to, before they killed the free plan.

-The core pitch hasn't really changed in a decade: stop opening seven browser tabs to check Google Analytics, HubSpot, Stripe, and Facebook Ads separately.
-Databox consolidates all of that into a single dashboard you can glance at over morning coffee — or loop on a TV screen in the office.
-The setup is fast.
-Most integrations are one-click OAuth: connect your Google Analytics account, pick the metrics, drag them into a layout, done.
-No API keys, no code, no data engineering.
+The core pitch is simple and it hasn't moved much in a decade: stop toggling between seven browser tabs to check GA4, HubSpot, Stripe, and Facebook Ads separately.
+Pull it all into one dashboard, glance at it in the morning, loop it on the TV in the office.
+The setup is fast — most integrations are one-click OAuth.
+Connect your Google Analytics account, pick your metrics, drag them into a layout.
+Done.
+No API keys, no code, no data engineering ticket to submit.

 20K+